 The Faculty conducts Bachelor of Science (B.Sc.)
-General Degree Programmes and B.Sc. honors Degree Programmes.
-Initially, a student registers for a General Degree Programme, and at the end of the second year, he/she may continue to follow the General Degree Programme or register for a Honors Degree Programme.
-The second option is possible only if he/she fulfills certain criteria as stipulated in the section "Criteria for Selection to a Honors Degree Programme".
-The duration of a General Degree Programme is three academic years, while that of a Honors Degree Programme is four academic years.
-General Degree students, may at the end of 3rd year, be selected, based on performance to follow a B.Sc.
-Degree Programme in Applied Sciences in place of a General Degree.
+Degree Programmes and Bachelor of Science honors (B.Sc.Hons) Degree Programmes.
+Initially, a student registers for a B.Sc.
+Degree Programme, and at the end of the second year, he/she may continue to follow the B.Sc.
+Degree Programme or register for a Honors Degree Programme.
+The second option is possible only if the student fulfills certain criteria as stipulated in the section "Criteria for Selection to a Honors Degree Programme".
+The duration of a B.Sc.
+Degree Programme is three academic years, while that of a Honors Degree Programme is four academic years.
+At the end of 3rd year, based on performance, B.Sc.
+Degree students may be selected to follow a B.Sc.
+Hons.
+Degree Programme in Applied Sciences in place of a three-year B.Sc.
+Degree.

 The Faculty also conducts four-year B.Sc.
-Honors Degree Programmes in Computation and Management (jointly with the Faculty of Arts) and in Statistics and Operations Research for students admitted through separate windows.
+Honors Degree Programmes in Computation and Management (jointly with the Faculties of Arts and Management) and in Statistics and Operations Research for students admitted through separate windows.